Skip to content

 OBS Studio is free, used by the majority of professional cam models, and handles everything you need.
 Most cam platforms also offer browser-based broadcasting tools that are simpler but less flexible.
 Start with whatever your platform provides, move to OBS when you want more control over overlays, audio mixing, and scene management.

-Getting your equipment right is one part of building a successful cam career. _______.
-[What would it mean to also have expert guidance on platform strategy, revenue optimisation, and the specific patterns that have generated eight figures per year across 60+ creators — applied to your specific situation?]
+Getting your equipment right is one part of building a successful cam career.
+The other part is knowing how to use it — platform strategy, revenue optimization, and the specific patterns that have generated eight figures a year across 60+ creators applied to your situation.

 60+ creators · $50M+ total revenue